SALVATION: TWO (EXCERPT OF THREE DEATHS AND THREE RESURRECTIONS: VOLUME ONE)

 We can study the relationship of the Church to the rest of the world in the following passages:

-And the city had no need of the sun, neither of the moon, to shine in it: for the Glory of God did lighten it, and the Lamb is the light thereof.
+The city had no need of the sun or of the moon to shine in it, for the glory of God illuminated it.
+The Lamb is its light.
 (Revelation 21:23)

 The above verse is referring to the holy Jerusalem, which is known in the Scriptures as the Bride, the Lamb’s Wife, the Church, the Body of Christ, the elect of God (Revelation 21:9).